AccelerationNet/access/README.md

 DOT syntax is invoked with #D reader macro on a form or by wrapping that form in a with-dot call

-Many new comers to the language long for their dot operator from other lanugages they know.
-This functionality is provided (when desired) by enable-dot-syntax and in a block by using the with-dot macro.
+Many new-comers to the language long for their dot operator from other lanugages they know.
+This functionality is provided (when desired) by enable-dot-syntax (for #D) or wrapping a block in the with-dot macro.
 I wrote these for fun and much prefer just using the access functions directly (ie. I never actually use these syntax transformers).
-That said, when the dot syntax is enabled symbols with a dot in them will be transformed to the appropriate accesses calls.
+That said, when the dot syntax is enabled, symbols with a dot in them will be transformed to the appropriate `accesses` calls.

   EX: #Dfoo.bar.bast => (accesses foo 'bar 'bast)